Introducing Finland's First Waterfront Designer Outlet

 In addition to Finland's first waterfront designer outlet, a range of leisure and other complementary uses will reinforce the attraction of Kotka Old Port, creating a true 'destination' location.

 The presence of leisure and other uses will increase both visitor numbers and dwell times.
 It is a concept that outlet centres are developing across Europe as the outlet centre model matures.

 Initial responses from tenants have clearly supported the proposal to develop Kotka Old Port as a ‘destination’ and confirmed that leisure and other complimentary uses would positively influence their decision to locate there.

-Outside the masterplan area, local and regional government will be investing in a new ferry and cruise terminal facilities for the cruise liners which are scheduled for Summer 2017 and for ferry services planned to run between St Petersburg and Kotka.
+Outside the masterplan area, local and regional government will be investing in a new ferry and cruise terminal facilities for the cruise liners.
+The first 3 ships docked in the summer of 2017 and for ferry services planned to run between St Petersburg and Kotka.

 Maritime & Marina

 The Vellamo is one of the focal points for Kotka's annual maritime festival which attracts over 200,000 visitors from across Finland and the Baltic.
 Revitalisation of the port and waterfronts is important to the image of the project as it seeks to capitalise on Kotka's rich maritime heritage.